apache/flink/docs/dev/table/streaming/match_recognize.md

 Known Limitations
 -----------------

-`MATCH_RECOGNIZE` clause is still an ongoing effort and therefore some SQL standard features are not supported yet.
+Flink's implementation of the `MATCH_RECOGNIZE` clause is an ongoing effort, and some features of the SQL standard are not yet supported.

-The list of such features includes:
+Unsupported features include:
 * Pattern expressions:
   * Pattern groups - this means that e.g. quantifiers can not be applied to a subsequence of the pattern.
 Thus, `(A (B C)+)` is not a valid pattern.
   * Alterations - patterns like `PATTERN((A B | C D) E)`, which means that either a subsequence `A B` or `C D` has to be found before looking for the `E` row.